BLOG

 Circumstances Requiring Build-to-Suit and Improvement Exchanges

 These fact patterns arise in two different ways.
-Perhaps the most frequently seen fact pattern is where the client has sold the old property, and identified a potential new property that would result in leftover funds, and the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r wants to use those funds towards improving the new property from ground up or improvements to the existing property.
+Perhaps the most frequently seen fact pattern is where the client has sold the old property, and identified a potential new property that would result in leftover funds, and the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger wants to use those funds towards improving the new property from ground up or improvements to the existing property.
 For the purpose of this blog, let’s refer to both the ground up and improvements simply as improvements.
-The Improvement The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange can include not only the improvements, but the value of the land purchase as well.
+The Improvement Exchange can include not only the improvements, but the value of the land purchase as well.

 The other variation takes place where the taxpayer actually wishes to acquire the new property and begin the improvements before selling the old property.
 This scenario may be used if there are weather factors requiring improvements be completed as soon as possible or for a business to relocate in which the new property is needed as soon as the old one is sold.
 This version is “reverse” in nature since the new property will be acquired before the old one sells.
-While the order of events in these two scenarios differ, both are handled in the same way as a Reverse Exchange, but a standard Reverse The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange doesn’t include building or improvements.
+While the order of events in these two scenarios differ, both are handled in the same way as a Reverse Exchange, but a standard A Reverse Exchange is typically conducted under the safe harbor established in Rev Proc 2000-37.
+These are "parking arrangements" where either: (i) a property is purchased and "parked" as a potential replacement property for the benefit of a specific taxpayer by an exchange accommodation title holder until such time as the taxpayer arranges for the transfer of the relinquished property to the ultimate transferee in a simultaneous or deferred exchange; or (ii) a taxpayer transfers the relinquished property to be "parked" by an exchange accommodation title holder in exchange for immediately receiving the replacement property, and the exchange accommodation title holder later transfers the relinquished property to the ultimate transferee Reverse Exchange doesn’t include building or improvements.

 Meeting the “Like-Kind” Requirement in Improvement Exchanges

 Most people know that IRS Section 1031 involves trading “like-kind” real estate.
-However, once an The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r acquires the new property, any improvements made after the acquisition constitute payment for labor and materials, and those payments would not constitute receipt of “like-kind” real estate.
+However, once an (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger acquires the new property, any improvements made after the acquisition constitute payment for labor and materials, and those payments would not constitute receipt of “like-kind” real estate.

 IRS Rev. Proc.
 2000-37

 When the IRS came out with rules for this situation in the year 2000, those rules contained a path on how to structure such a transaction so that improvements could be completed with exchange funds prior to acquiring the new property.
-If structured the way the IRS recommends, the The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange r will meet the “safe harbor” provided for under the rules.
+If structured the way the IRS recommends, the (“Exchangor” or “Taxpayer”) Person intending to conduct a 1031 tax deferred exchange, who transfers a relinquished property and thereafter receives a replacement property.
+Exchanger will meet the “safe harbor” provided for under the rules.
 The benefit of being in the safe harbor is that the IRS is approving the structure in advance as to form.
 Think about the fact that insurance on your home protects you from loss, if applicable.
-The safe harbor is essentially insurance that protects you against a possible claim, or audit, that your Improvement The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
-To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
-Exchange fails to meet IRS requirements.
+The safe harbor is essentially insurance that protects you against a possible claim, or audit, that your Improvement Exchange fails to meet IRS requirements.

 Process of an Improvement Exchange